 Improvements to Alice Holt Forest

 Improvements to Alice Holt Forest are now underway.
 The new café is being built with bigger indoor and outdoor seating areas, and there will be landscape changes to improve access for all abilities.
-The new building will be of the high design and quality standards that our visitors expect, and will be open from this winter.
-The new café will be located next to the current visitor centre and will see the seating capacity more than double in size.
-Car Park improvements are also planned.
+The new building will be of the high design and quality standards that our visitors expect, and will be open in early 2017.

 New Timberline Play Trail now Open!

-Children of all ages and abilities will love the new “Timberline” play trail.
+Children of all ages and abilities will love the recently installed “Timberline” play trail.
 With its adventure climbing units, challenging balance beams, wobbly bridges and exhilarating slides, we're sure this new play area will bring even more hours of play for all the family at Alice Holt!

 Walking your dog is a great way to exercise and explore the great outdoors.
 With miles of paths to explore in our forests, there’s no need to leave your four-legged friend behind next time you’re planning a day out.
 Help us keep all tails wagging by making sure to follow our Forest Dog Code, so our forests stay in great shape too.

 The Gruffalo and Gruffalo's Child sculptures can be found on our Easy Access Discovery Trail, so why not come and visit and see if you can find them?

 Cycling at Alice Holt

 Our cycle hire provider is on site with a range of adult and children's bikes available.
 The Cycle Centre is open 7 days a week from 9am till 4pm.
 For further information call 01420 521297 or visit their website.